KyoSherlock/FitsSystemWindowsFrameLayout/README.md

 # FitsSystemWindowsFrameLayout

-This FitsSystemWindowsFrameLayout is a layout to use android:fitsSystemWindows="true" easily.
+This FitsSystemWindowsFrameLayout is a layout to show full screen with transparent status bar easily.

 ![](https://github.com/KyoSherlock/FitsSystemWindowsFrameLayout/raw/master/screenshots/screenshot2.png)